-- 2.1 Scheduled services are permitted to operate into República Democrática De Timor-Leste provided it is appropriately covered by either an Air Services Agreement or by other aeronautical agreement with the AACTL. - 2.2 Presently the AACTL authorizes operators of foreign States to operate schedule services into Timor-Leste on regular and charter basis only. - 2.3 Foreign State operators wishing to operate services into Timor-Leste under 2.2 above must submit a request for approval to the President of AACTL for consideration with the following minimum documents: - a.
+- 2.1 Scheduled services are permitted to operate into República Democrática De Timor-Leste provided it is appropriately covered by either an Air Services Agreement, licensed in accordance with Decree-Law n.o 10/2023 or by other aeronautical agreement with the AACTI. - 2.2 Foreign State operators wishing to operate services into Timor-Leste under 2.1 above must submit a request for approval to the President of AACTL for consideration with the following minimum documents: - a.
 Letter of intent for the operation - b.
 Copy of Certificate of Registration - c.
 Copy of air operator certificate (AOC) and its operation specification - d.
 Copy of Certificate of Airworthiness - e.
-Copy of Insurance Certificate
+Copy of Insurance Certificate - f.

-- f.
 Copies of pilots licence(s), valid medical certificate(s) and IELP level 4 certificate(s). - g.
-Flight Schedule and slot time (by ANATL, E.P.) - h.
+Flight Schedule and slot time (by ANATL, E.P.)

+- h.
 Proposed tariffs - i.
 Company Profile - j.
-Applicable licenses as required to operate within Timor-Leste as described by government regulations - 2.4 Additionally, the operator must satisfy the following conditional: - a.
+Applicable licenses as required to operate within Timor-Leste as described by government Decree-law n.o 10/2023 - 2.3 Additionally, the operator must satisfy the following conditions: - a.
 Possess a valid Air Operator's Certificate issued by the country in which they are registered for operations into Timor-Leste. - b.
 Comply with the aviation legislations and regulations of the country in which they are registered. - c.
-Has adequate insurance to specifically cover his operations into the territory of Timor-Leste. - 2.5 Applications must be submitted to the AACTL at least thirty (30) days prior to the proposed commencement date of services.
+Has adequate insurance to specifically cover his operations into the territory of Timor-Leste. - 2.4 Applications must be submitted to the AACTL at least thirty (30) days prior to the proposed commencement date of services. if already designated under the Air Services Agreement.
 The decision to approve or not approve the application is at the discretion of the Board members of AACTL.
-Where approval to operate the services is given, AACTL may specify additional conditions to be complied with. - 2.6 The operators of foreign states which are authorized to operate services into Timor-Leste are required to adhere to the National Civil Aviation Safety Regulation (CASR) of Timor-Leste. - 2.7 The following documents conforming to the ICAO format as set forth in Annex 9 shall be submitted as necessary for the inbound clearance of aircraft: - a.
+Where approval to operate the services is given, AACTL may specify additional conditions to be complied with. - 2.5 The operators of foreign states which are authorized to operate services into Timor-Leste are required to adhere to the National Civil Aviation Safety Regulation (CASR) of Timor-Leste. - 2.6 The following documents conforming to the ICAO format as set forth in Annex 9 shall be submitted as necessary for the inbound clearance of aircraft: - a.
 General Declaration-3 copies - b.
 Passenger Manifest- 3 copies - c.
-Cargo Manifest-3 copies
+Cargo Manifest-3 copies - 2.7 AACTL also authorizes operators of foreign States to operate nonschedule services into the República Democrática de Timor-Leste on charter basis. - 2.8 Foreign State operators wishing to operate services into Timor-Leste under 2.7 above must submit a request for approval to the President of AACTL for consideration with the following minimum documents: